octopress/octopress/README.md

 | `content_encoding`  | A string which is passed through to the headers       |              |
 | `cache_control`     | A string which is passed through to the headers       |              |

-Here is how you might set expriation and cache controls for CSS and Javascript files.
+Here is how you might set expiration and cache controls for CSS and Javascript files.

 ```yaml
 headers: